Top 9 Best Photo Printer UK 2021 | Buyer’s Guide

 The Epson Expression Photo XP-8605 offers a good middle ground between a compact photo printer and a more conventional 3-in-1 desktop model.
 A surprisingly affordable option, this printer allows you print at both A4 sizes and in smaller photo paper dimensions.

 To make life simple, you will find two feed trays for each print size.
 This saves you the hassle of having to make adjustments to a loading tray which, when done incorrectly, can produce subpar printing results.
 Despite being a more affordable option, you do not need to settle for diminished printing quality.
-In fact, the 6-colour Claria Photo HD inks used here will deliver glossy prints with long-lasting vibrancy.
+In fact, the Claria Photo HD six ink colours used here will deliver glossy prints with long-lasting vibrancy.
+The six ink colours are the usual CMYK and light cyan and light magenta.
 Connectivity is well provided for here.

 You can connect via wireless signal from your device without needing to join a designated network.
 This makes it ideal if you are looking to print straight from your smartphone or tablet device.
 Ethernet connectivity is also supported.

 Despite being compact and easy to use, this printer might not prove the most affordable choice in the long run.
 Unlike integrated ink refill tanks, the cost of replacing cartridges may prove significant over time.
 This is especially true if you are printing at max resolution and at full A4 size in great enough quantities.

 Epson Expression Photo Printer XP-970 | Best A3 Photo Printer

 This Epson Expression Photo XP-970 gives you a little more flexibility when it comes to printing than the previous entry on this list.
 Boasting all the same compact convenience and functionality of the XP-8605, this printer model gives you more freedom for printing at larger sizes.
 In fact, you can produce prints at a max size of A3.